transcom/mymove-docs/docs/adrs/0079-api-versioning.md

 #### Handler Organization

-Since we will be generating separate `*messages` and `*operations` pacakges for the version 2 api, it would make sense then to create a separate directory for the version 2 handlers.
+Since we will be generating separate `*messages` and `*operations` packages for the version 2 api, it would make sense then to create a separate directory for the version 2 handlers.
 This will make it easier to differentiate the handlers from different versions, and ensure we are using the correct generated code for that handler.

-You can see an example of utilizing the generated code in the handlers and creating the neccessary routing [in this commit](https://github.com/transcom/mymove/pull/10816/commits/0c4be3bab159a49f83e407830a9fecb9d27278da).
+You can see an example of utilizing the generated code in the handlers and creating the necessary routing [in this commit](https://github.com/transcom/mymove/pull/10816/commits/0c4be3bab159a49f83e407830a9fecb9d27278da).

 #### Services/Fetcher Organization